vboussange/jaxscape/docs/index.md

 from jaxscape import GridGraph import numpy as np

-# loading jax array representing permeability
+# Loading jax array representing permeability
 permeability = jnp.array(np.loadtxt("permeability.csv", delimiter=","))

+# The `GridGraph` class automatically constructs a graph where each pixel is connected to its neighbors.
+The edge weights are determined by the values in the `permeability` raster.
 grid = GridGraph(grid=permeability)
 ```
-The `GridGraph` class automatically constructs a graph where each pixel is connected to its neighbors.
-The edge weights are determined by the permeability values.

 Let's now calculate some distances on the grid graph.
 We will specifically calculate and project the distance of all pixels to the top left pixel